 incentives such as private contracts, long-term supply rights and joint patent applications will be provided.

-Operation of the "Innovative Growth Support Team" for coexistence with partners by providing support in the necessary areas
+Operation of the "Shared Growth Support Team" for coexistence with partners by providing support in the necessary areas

 Value of win-win with customers

 Starting in October 2010, 100% cash payment of subcontract amount was made to secure cash flow and shared growth with partners for the first time in the construction industry

 Early payment of subcontract amounts for smooth financial activities of partners who have a high demand for funds during the Lunar New Year and Chuseok holidays every year